-A deal with Winston Peters?
-New National leader Todd Muller doesn't rule it out
+New National leader: Simon Bridges gives emotional speech after being ousted by Todd Muller

-A wounded Simon Bridges has congratulated new National leader Todd Muller after his ousting.
+National's ousted leader Simon Bridges gave an emotional speech this afternoon, saying he was looking forward to spending more time with his family.

-Caucus today went with the unknown candidate of Muller over incumbent Bridges and Auckland MP Nikki Kaye has been elected his deputy, replacing Paula Bennett.
+Caucus today went with the unknown candidate of Todd Muller over incumbent Bridges and Auckland MP Nikki Kaye has been elected his deputy, replacing Paula Bennett.

 Bridges thanked his staff and said they were "loyal to the end".